 Okay, LISTEN UP, I really want you to lean into this one.

-Next to removing grains, this was the MOST effective technique to help me become a fat adapted runner.
-But it’s NOT for everyone.
+In addition to removing grains, this was the MOST effective technique to help me become a fat adapted runner.

 It’s essential to slow down your pace considerably as you become a fat adapted runner.